east-sussex-county-council/Escc.EastSussexGovUK/DotNetFrameworkMvc.md

 ## How it works

-The call to `await templateRequest.RequestTemplateHtmlAsync()` attempts to download the template controls from the remote URL, and populates a `TemplateHtml` property on the model.
+The call to `await templateRequest.RequestTemplateHtmlAsync()` attempts to download the template controls from a remote URL set by the `MasterPageControlUrl` setting in the `Escc.EastSussexGovUK/RemoteMasterPage` section of `web.config`.
+The template code will try to fetch HTML from that URL, passing a token for the control it wants instead of `{0}`.
+It then populates a `TemplateHtml` property on the model.
 The use of an asynchronous call is very important as it allows the site to scale successfully using this approach.

-The URL to download the controls from is set by the `MasterPageControlUrl` setting in the `Escc.EastSussexGovUK/RemoteMasterPage` section of `web.config`.
-The template code will try to fetch HTML from that URL, passing a token for the control it wants instead of `{0}`.

 In the following example, `ExampleControl` would be loaded from `https://www.eastsussex.gov.uk/masterpages/remote/control.aspx?control=ExampleControl`.
 If your application runs behind a proxy server you can configure the proxy URL and authentication details in `web.config` using the format documented in the [Escc.Net](https://github.com/east-sussex-county-council/Escc.Net) project.